Book Marketing: Craft a Killer Plan! Learn 21 Fun, Effective Ways to Promote Your Book or eBook Premium class

 What You'll Create:

 The class covers strategies and ideas that I have used to coach self-published authors for over three years on the launch of 50+ books, along with actionable insight on how to use them.
-The 21 tips we'll cover in class will help inform, inspire, and entertain both fiction and non-fiction authors to come up with a fresh and creative plan to push your book forward and reach out in front of new audiences.
+The 21 tips we'll cover in class will help inform and inspire both fiction and non-fiction authors to come up with a fresh and creative plan to place your book in front of new, relevant audiences.

-We will break down complicated topics in a fun and inspiring way.
+We'll break down complicated topics and make them easier to tackle!
 My aim is to help you feel a new breath of life and to find a rhythm that makes book marketing enjoyable, and not at all like an uncomfortable chore you dread doing!

 Laura Pepper Wu, founder of the award-winning book studio 30 Day Books, is a self-published author of several Amazon best-sellers and a publicist for both fiction and non-fiction authors.
 She also runs Ladies Who Critique, a site for writers looking for critique partners, and is editor of the new digital magazine, The Write Life.
 Laura's writing has appeared in CNN Asia, European Union publications, Graduate Magazine, and more.